atom/atom/docs/rfcs/xxx-pretranspile.md

 During the `apm publish` call, apm will invoke [`npm pack`](https://docs.npmjs.com/cli/pack) to run all standard npm lifecycle hooks and prepare a `.tar.gz` file. apm then uploads the `.tar.gz` file to atom.io, which uploads it to an S3 bucket.

+The `npm version` call will still be skipped if the `--tag` is provided, so manual publishing with `apm publish --tag` will still work as it does today.

 ### Package installation

 When a user installs a package from atom.io, atom.io first checks to see if it has a precompiled tarball in its S3 bucket.
 If one is found, the artifact's public URL is returned as the `dist` field in the [API response](https://flight-manual.atom.io/atom-server-side-apis/sections/atom-package-server-api/#get-apipackagespackage_nameversionsversion_name).
 Otherwise, the existing logic is used to return the GitHub tag tarball URL that's returned now.